simp/pupmod-simp-freeradius/README.md

 ### Other configuration

 The following configurations are not needed for the LDAP configuration.
-It a few examples of further configuration or alternate configuration that can be done.
+These are a few examples of further configuration or alternate configuration that can be done.

 #### Add local radius users and trigger.